 Q&A: Where are we in the COVID-19 vaccine race?

-(Reuters) - Drugmakers and research centers around the world are working on COVID-19 vaccines, with large global trials of several of the candidates involving tens of thousands of participants well underway.
+REUTERS - Drugmakers and research centres around the world are working on COVID-19 vaccines, with large globaltrials of several of the candidates involving tens of thousands of participants well underway.

 The following is what we know about the race to deliver vaccines to help end the coronavirus pandemic that has claimed more than 1.34 million lives worldwide: